jollyblume/StateMachine/README.md

 In addition to the common definition, moore and mealy machines require a list of outputs.

-This is just an overview of my development goals for this component.
-Currently, everything is written in jello.

-Suggestions and comments are always welcome.

 Workflow interface design considerations:

 * Where does *$subject* have any relevence in a state machine?